Cmarschik/udemy_postgis_qgis/readme.md

 - PostGIS Extension

 ### Why isn't this code working if I try to run it?
-Well, the code mus not be copied and pasted.
+Well, the code must not be copied and pasted.
 First and foremost, PostgreSQL user info will not match up exactly with yours.